Neal D. Fortin

 Director, Institute for Food Laws and Regulations (IFLR) at Michigan State University.

-Adjunct Professor of Law, Michigan State University College of Law (from 2004).
+Adjunct Professor of Law, Michigan State University College of Law.

 Adjunct Professor, University of Minnesota Public Health Institute.